-On-the-Bike Skills 101 and On-the-Bike Skills 201.
 Coaches learn the progressive steps needed to teach both basic and advanced mountain biking skills, experiential teaching techniques, how to accommodate different learning styles and how to create a positive learning environment for young riders.
-Taught by NICA-certified skills trainers.
-Required for coach license Level 2 and Level 3.
+Taught by ACA-certified skills trainers.
+MTB 101: Essential Skills is required for coach license Level 2 and Level 3.

-Note: OTB 101 is a prerequisite for OTB 201 and 101/201 MAY NOT be taken on the same day or successive days.
+Note: MTB 101 is a prerequisite for MTB 201 and 101/201 MAY NOT be taken on the same day or successive days.

 Required for coach license Level 3.
-First time attendance is applied to the licensing requirement (NICA Leaders’ Summit 1-Day); attendance at a subsequent Summit may be applied to CEUs.
+First time attendance is applied to the licensing requirement; attendance at a subsequent Summit may be applied to CEUs.

 Continuing Education Units (CEUs)

 There are a variety of ways to complete the CEUs.
-The best way to complete CEUs is by attending a Leaders’ Summit.
-The first time a coach attends a Leaders’ Summit, credit is applied to the licensing requirement.
-Any time a coach attends a subsequent Leaders’ Summit, that attendance will be applied to CEUs.
+An easy way to complete CEUs is by attending a Leadership Summit.
+The first time a coach attends a Leadership Summit, credit is applied to the licensing requirement.
+Any time a coach attends a subsequent Summit, that attendance will be applied to CEUs.

-The NICA coach must present (upload to Pit Zone) an official certificate of completion to be granted CEU credit from any outside organization.
+The coach must present (upload to ACA registration system) an official certificate of completion to be granted CEU credit from any outside organization.
 The certificate must include the number of course hours, a signature/official approval from the organization or instructor and the date of completion.